-Dr. Charlene Higgins has worked with BC First Nations Forestry Council since 2009, and has worked for over 20 years with BC Aboriginal communities and organizations on the recognition and incorporation of Aboriginal title, rights, and cultural values in the management and use of natural resources.
+Dr. Charlene Higgins has worked with the BC First Nations Forestry Council since 2009 and has over 20 years of experience working with BC Aboriginal communities and organizations on the recognition and incorporation of Aboriginal title, rights, and cultural values in the management and use of natural resources.

-Charlene brings a wealth of expertise in provincial, national and international policies and practices related to the management and sustainable use of forest lands and resources.
-Her work includes research, policy analysis, advocacy for the use of First Nations traditional knowledge in the conservation of biological diversity, the development of shared decision-making models, as well as negotiation of tenure, business, revenue and benefit sharing agreements.
+Charlene brings a wealth of expertise in provincial, national, and international policies and practices related to the management and sustainable use of forest lands and resources.
+Her work includes research, policy analysis, and advocacy for the use of First Nations traditional knowledge in the conservation of biological diversity, the development of shared decision-making models, as well as negotiation of tenure, business, revenue, and benefit-sharing agreements.

 Leah is Ojibway and Cree from the Muscowpetung First Nation and grew up on the land outside of Yellowknife, Northwest Territories.
 Leah moved to Vancouver in 2009 making beautiful British Columbia her new home.

 Leah holds a wealth of administrative expertise having supported Executive level staff for 5+ years and has worked with First Nations communities in a variety of capacity building roles, including forest fire supplies, housing, health and wellness, proposal writing, budgeting, funding, employment, and education.
 Leah recently completed her Master's in Business Administration (MBA) and is working toward community empowerment and capacity building.

 Originally from Portland (OR), Khoi began his journey in the Natural Resource sector in 2012 doing an Undergraduate Degree in Forestry Resource Management at the University of British Columbia.
 After completing an undergraduate thesis in First Nations legal assertion of authority on forest resources, he began a research-based Master’s Degree in First Nations commercial relationships in the BC Forest Industry.